 “In Guatemala, I almost took my last breath after running the ropes.
 Many years ago, a Mexican luchador gave me advice that probably saved my life by telling me to always put my hand on both the top and middle rope.
 It was just in case the top one broke; I’d have a chance to break my fall.
 Well, I was running the ropes, and the top one broke off.
 When I felt that something was wrong, I indeed saw death coming for me!
 I landed hard on my stomach outside of the ring.
 People thought I was dead.
 Everyone approached, asking if I was okay.
 I could hear their voices far away, yet they were all around me.
 When I finally got up, the people started applauding, thinking that what they had seen was planned and they thought it was so great!

 “After 2000, I remained in El Salvador and retired a few years ago.
 My forehead is all scarred, my fingers are all bent out of shape, I had surgery on my clavicle, one of my ribs is popped out permanently, but what suffers the most is the back and spinal column.
 I have pain every day, but mostly my knees are all shot.
 Wrestling is an art, and even with all my injuries, I enjoyed my career very much and have no regrets.
 If you enjoy something, you keep going!” concluded Huracán.

-In December 2020, with Huracán as a spectator along with many other loyal fans, The Rayman returned for one last match, and I witnessed his brief but dramatic return.
+In December 2020, with Huracán as a spectator along with many other loyal fans, The Rayman returned for one last match.
+I too witnessed his brief but dramatic return.

 He’s still got it!
 He ran the ropes at full speed and took several slams like a champ.
 I could almost envision that it was 1975 all over again.
 I couldn’t speak with him before or after his match, but we still chat in private, and I anticipate making it to the next Arena Gladiadores event.

 Gracias!
 Que Viva El Salvador

 We hope that this article provided an entertaining and unique glimpse into the storied wrestling scene in El Salvador.